 Bed configuration is one of the simplest ways to improve room flexibility without adding square footage.
 The layout affects who can book the room, how easy the room is to service, and whether the space still feels usable once luggage, extra bedding, and foot traffic are part of the picture.

 That is why room planning should go beyond the mattress alone.
 A good setup has to match guest needs, preserve walking space, and stay easy to clean and reset.
 For most properties, the best answer is not one universal layout.
-It is a room mix that fits the guest profile and the building footprint.
+It is a room mix that fits the guest profile, building footprint, and housekeeping process.

 Why bed configuration matters